Phone-GWP-group

 Having well trained staff in a well organised environment can help with peaks in demand

-Assess the types (and amount) of peak season packaging
+Assess the types and amount of peak season packaging

-Consider switching to custom packaging
+Consider switching to custom packaging solutions

 An eCommerce box with black and white printing